Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 Either by invoking the penalty clause of the contract if one is stipulated;

-Either by taking them to court (longer).
+Either by demanding them in court (which takes longer).

 The suspension of its own obligations (exception of non-performance)

-The price review
+The price revision

 The choice between treatment methods